-We are leaders in the application of single cell genomics to oncology.
-Single cell genomics is revolutionizing our understanding of cell biology, immunology and genomics and promises to fuel a new generation of biological insights and treatments for cancer.
-We have optimised and developed methods to permit multi-parameter single cell analysis, measuring whole transcriptomes, hundreds of protein markers and targeted genome sequences from thousands of cells per sample.
+We are leaders in the application of cellular genomics to oncology.
+Single cell and spatial genomics are revolutionizing our understanding of cell biology, immunology and genomics and promise to fuel a new generation of biological insights and treatments for cancer.
+We have optimised and developed methods to permit high-plex multiomic single cell and tissue analysis, measuring whole transcriptomes, hundreds of protein markers and targeted genome sequences from thousands of cells per sample.

 With our close clinical collaborators, we have an active fresh tissue collection program, building unique cohorts of tissue sampled throughout disease progression:

 - Early disease, both untreated and undergoing neoadjuvant therapy

 - Metastatic disease, sampled at relapse and during adjuvant therapy

 - At death from cancer, we harvest multiple metastatic deposits from consenting participants through our rapid autopsy program.

 These tissues are analysed by cellular genomics and xenografted into mice to generate renewable avatars of disease, otherwise known as patient-derived xenografts (PDXs).
 These models are then used to test novel mechanistic hypotheses, treatments & biomarkers.
 We lead one of Australia’s largest patient-derived xenograft programs, with more than 70 models of disease.